Breadn11/Transformers_UE3/guides/coalesced.md

 If decoded correctly, a new text file should appear in the folder.
 This can be opened in any text editor such as notepad.

 > [!WARNING]
 > For Rise of the Dark Spark, the text file **must** be opened in [Notepad++](https://notepad-plus-plus.org/downloads/) to prevent corruption.
-If you accidentally open and save changes to it in regular Notepad, decode the .ini again.
+If you accidentally save changes to it in regular Notepad, decode the .ini again.

 ### Encoding